MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-capability.md

 ---
-title: Integrate People Picker control capability
+title: Integrate People Picker capability
 author: Rajeshwari-v
-description: How to use Teams JavaScript client SDK to integrate People Picker control capability
+description: How to use Teams JavaScript client SDK to integrate People Picker capability
 keywords:  people picker control ms.topic: conceptual
 localization_priority: Normal
 ms.author: surbhigupta
 ---

-# Integrate People Picker control capability
+# Integrate People Picker capability

-People Picker is a control to search and pick people.
+People Picker is a control to search and select people.
 This is a native capability available in Teams platform.
 You can integrate Teams’ native People Picker input control with your web apps.
-You can define search context, single or multi selection, and other configuration to search people within a chat, groups, channels, teams, and across the organization with AAD user list.
+You can select between single or multi-selection, and configurations such as limiting search within a chat/channels, or across the entire organization.

-You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides `People Picker` API to integrate the People Picker control capability within your web app.
+You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides `People Picker` API to integrate the People Picker capability within your web app.

-## Advantages of integrating People Picker control capability
+## Advantages of integrating People Picker capability

-* `People Picker` API enables you to add the People Picker control to your web apps, which  surfaces in a task module, as a tab or personal app.
+* The People Picker control works in all of Teams surfaces, such as task module, a chat, channel, meeting tab, and personal app.
 * This cross platform control allows users to select entities, such as users in a group, chat, channel.
-* The People Picker control capability helps with task assignment, tagging, notifying a user, and so on.
+* The People Picker capability helps with task assignment, tagging, notifying a user, and so on.

-You must call the `People Picker` API to integrate People Picker control capability.
+You must call the `People Picker` API to integrate People Picker capability.
 For effective integration, you must have an understanding of [code snippet](#code-snippet) for calling the `People Picker` API.
 It is important to familiarize yourself with the [API response errors](#error-handling) to handle the errors in your web app.

 > [!NOTE]
-> Currently, Microsoft Teams support for People Picker control capability is available for mobile clients only.
+> Currently, Microsoft Teams support for People Picker capability is available for mobile clients only.

 ## People Picker API